awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 1. Copy and paste the following DDL statement into the Athena console\.

-1. Modify the `s3://CloudTrail_bucket_name/AWSLogs/Account_ID/` to point to the Amazon S3 bucket that contains your logs data\.
+1. Modify `s3://CloudTrail_bucket_name/AWSLogs/Account_ID/CloudTrail/` to point to the Amazon S3 bucket that contains your log data\.

 1. Verify that fields are listed correctly\.
 For more information about the full list of fields in a CloudTrail record, see [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.